sorentwo/soren-website/_posts/2019-08-02-oban-recipes-part-3-reliable-scheduling.md

 end
 ```

-When your module uses `Oban.Worker` the args extraction clause is included in the compiled module _before_ your definition of `perform/1`.
+When your module uses `Oban.Worker` it includes the args extraction clause in the compiled module _before_ your definition of `perform/1`.
 For example, if your worker defines a `perform` clause to work with an email address there would be two compiled clauses:

 ```elixir